todriguez/BSV-Academy/README.md

 5. **[Introduction to Bitcoin Script](Introduction%20to%20Bitcoin%20Script/)**
 6. **[Primitives](Primitives/)**

-Each module is designed to provide an in-depth understanding of different aspects of the Bitcoin SV ecosystem.
+Each module is designed to provide an in-depth understanding of different aspects of the BSV ecosystem.